- Originally built for the Beddor brothers

 To beat a powerhouse like Ferrari, RUF bored out the standard 3.2-liter flat-six to 3,366 cc, fitted a fuel-injection system developed for the 962 racers, and finished it off with a set of turbochargers and twin intercoolers.
 RUF’s own five-speed gearbox completed the package.
 The result: An instant legend.

-For brothers Steve and David Beddor, the CTR was an excellent start, but they sought something more tailored to their needs: a car capable of rallies across America and hill climbs through the deserts and mountains of the southwest.
-They ordered two Porsche 964 Carrera 4s, including chassis number 451416, which were shipped to RUF for upgrading.
-The history file details modifications to the tune of $285,000, including the fitting of a 550- horsepower, 3,600-cc RUF engine and six-speed manual transmission.
-The body was constructed of lightweight Kevlar panels with RUF flares and finished in Polar White.
-Most importantly, the car featured all-wheel drive—one of only two 964 CTRs so equipped.
+For brothers Steve and David Beddor, Porsche enthusiasts and club racers from Minnesota, the CTR was an excellent start, but they sought something more tailored to their needs: a car capable of rallies across America and hill climbs through the deserts and mountains of the southwest.
+They ordered two 1990 Porsche 911 Carrera 4s (chassis code 964), which were shipped to Ruf for upgrading.
+The history file details modifications to the tune of $285,000, including the fitting of a 3.4-liter Ruf engine and six-speed manual transaxle.
+The body was finished in Polar White.
+Importantly, both cars featured all-wheel drive—the only two 964 CTRs so equipped.

-Offered here is that very car.
-Registered in their father’s name, the Beddor brothers and their mother Marilyn rallied their RUF CTR C4 extensively and very successfully.
-Their twin RUFs, one black and one white, were a common sight at American events; notable results include a 1st-place finish at the 1994 One Lap of America and 3rd at Pikes Peak Hill Climb in 1995.
-Between both CTRs, the Beddor brothers won seven out of nine events in the 1994/1995 season.
+Offered here is one of these very cars.
+Registered in their father’s name, the Beddor brothers rallied this Ruf CTR C4 extensively and quite successfully.
+Their twin Rufs, one black and one white, were a common sight at American racing events.

 Retaining the car until 2001, they then sold it to Steven Dix of Arizona.
 Sold once more to New Jersey, invoices show that the CTR C4 had been stored for some years.
 A 2011 service, costing $6,400 USD, was performed prior to export to the UAE in 2014.
 Acquired by the consignor in 2018, it has been fitted with a beautiful pair of Recaro sport seats trimmed in carbon vinyl with Alcantara inserts and lime green trim.
 In December of 2020, the consignor commissioned over $8,800 USD of servicing at C&C Repair of Monterey California, which included a complete clutch rebuild and an oil change.